InfinityAlgo-Academy/LightHouse/docs/running-at-scale.md

 * CON: Must create and maintain testing environment
 * CON: Must setup and maintain Lighthouse CI server

-Approximate Eng effort: ½ day for the first result, after provisioning and setup.
+Approx eng effort: ½ day for the first result, after provisioning and setup.
 Another 1-3 days for calibrating, troubleshooting, working with the API/UI.